KSGitUser/Yii2-02022019/README.md

     <br>
 </p>

-Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Yii 2  Project  is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.

+An task manager like https://trello.com

 The template contains the basic features including user login/logout and a contact page.
 It includes all commonly used configurations that would allow you to focus on adding new